APMG/wordpress-xml-sitemap/Readme.md

 * Includes last modified dates
 * Includes category and tag archives
 * <code>news:language</code> follows your blog's language setting
-* The sitemap will display or advertise itself if <a href="http://en.support.wordpress.com/search-engines/">Discourage search engines</a> is checked
+* The sitemap will not display or advertise itself if <a href="http://en.support.wordpress.com/search-engines/">Discourage search engines</a> is checked

 ## Installation